Skip to main content

 In TypeScript, all properties of process.env are typed as string | undefined.

-To get autocompletion and tell TypeScript to treat a variable as a non-optional string, we'll use interface merging.
+To get autocompletion and tell TypeScript to treat a variable as a non-optional string, use interface merging.

 Configuring Bun